Quinn Ellis

-Quinn Alistair Ellis (born 1 April 2003) is a British professional basketball player for Olimpia Milano of the Italian Lega Basket Serie A (LBA).
-He plays primarily as a shooting guard or small forward.
-Ellis began his career in England before moving to Italy, where he advanced through the youth and professional ranks and eventually reached the Italian first division.
+Quinn Alistair Ellis (born 1 April 2003) is a British basketball player who is currently committed to play for St. John's Red Storm, in the 2026–27 NCAA Division I basketball season.
+He plays primarily as a point guard or shooting guard.

+Ellis began his career in England before moving to Italy at the age of 16, where he advanced through the youth and professional ranks.
+He played for Italian first division clubs Aquila Basket Trento and Olimpia Milano, competing in the EuroLeague for the latter.
+While playing for Aquila Basket Trento, he won the Italian league's 2025 Best Player Under 22 Award.

 Early life and youth career

 Ellis was born in Sheffield, United Kingdom.
 He comes from a family with basketball history.
 His grandmother, Betty Cordona, is also a basketball player.
 He played in the youth system of the Sheffield Sharks until 2019, when he moved to Italy to join the development program of Orlandina Capo d’Orlando.

 Professional career

 Orlandina Capo d’Orlando (2019–2022)

 Ellis joined the Italian side Orlandina Capo d’Orlando in 2019, progressing through their youth and senior teams during his three seasons with the club.

 Aquila Basket Trento (2022–2025)

 In 2022, Ellis signed with Aquila Basket Trento.
 During the 2022–23 season he was also assigned to JB Casale Monferrato, where he gained additional playing time and experience.

 Ellis remained with Trento through 2025.